Hippodrome de Vincennes

-The Hippodrome de Vincennes, also called Vincennes Raceourse, is a horse racing track located in Paris, France.
-It has a capacity of 40,000.
+The Hippodrome de Vincennes, also called Vincennes Racecourse, is a horse racing track located in Paris, France.
+It has a spectator capacity of 35,000.
 It was created in 1863 and rebuilt in 1879, after being destroyed in the Franco-Prussian War.

 The venue sits on 42 hectares and includes two tracks, one large and one smaller one for night races.
 The venue can accommodate 35,000 spectators and has stabling for 150 horses.